carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - Each AWS Region consists of multiple, isolated, and physically separate AZs (Availability Zones) within a geographic area.
 - An AZ is one or more discrete data centers with redundant power, networking, and connectivity
-- All AZs in an AWS Region are interconnected with high-bandwidth, low-latency networking.
+- All AZs in an AWS Region are interconnected with high-bandwidth, **low-latency networking**.
 - AZs in a region are usually 3, min is 2 and max is 6 for e.g. 3 AZs in Ohio are us-east-2a, us-east-2b, and us-east-2c.

 Exam Tip: Multi-Az Architecture => HA & Fault Tolerant